royalhemesh/royalhemesh/README.md

 ## About Me

-I'm a Data Analyst with 1+ year of hands-on experience building end-to-end analytics pipelines — from raw data ingestion and SQL-driven analysis to automated dashboards and stakeholder-ready reports.
+I'm a Data Analyst with hands-on experience building end-to-end analytics pipelines — from raw data ingestion and SQL-driven analysis to automated dashboards and stakeholder-ready reports.

 - 📍 Based in Bengaluru, India
 - 🎓 B.Tech in Artificial Intelligence & Data Science